 A recent study found that one in three American mothers struggle to buy clean diapers for her child.
 To address this need in our community, the JLCW launched the Westchester County Diaper Bank, the first of its kind in the area, in Fall 2014 in conjunction with the County government.
 The Diaper Bank collects wipes and disposable diapers of all sizes, types and brands and provides clean diapers to families unable to afford them.
 Learn More >

-JLCW partners with Family Services of Westchester Sharing Shelf to provide a shopping event for girls ages 13-19, from families in financial need.
+JLCW partners with The Sharing Shelf to provide a shopping event for girls ages 13-19, from families in financial need.
 Teen girls are invited to the Teen Boutique by social service agencies, schools, food pantries, and community groups.
 Between 100-150 teen girls participate.
 Learn More>

 JLCW organizes a Community Partner Networking Breakfast to develop collaborative partnerships with local nonprofits to address significant issues in Central Westchester and to improve the overall quality of life through a legacy of trained volunteers.
 The Community Development Chairs also seek and review applications for the JLCW Volunteer Service Award.